renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 the data validation rule you have created.
 To test this out, try to enter a new value above 30 in one of the cells for this collumn and see what happens.

-> ## Tip
+> ## Tip: Customizing warning messages
 > While setting validation rules you can customize the resulting message to be more informative by entering your own message by selecting to show validation help text in `Appearance`.
 > You can also choose to let invalid data result in a warning rather than reject input, by selecting that option.
-Rejecting an input will result on an empty cell after a "there is a problem" warning, but it won't blank cells that had invalid data before the validation was applied to the column.
+Rejecting an input will result on an empty cell after a "there is a problem" warning.
 {: .callout}